nevosmic/Mini-Project-Topics-in-Bioinformatics/README.md

 **Project Objective**: Identify distinguishing patterns between two classes of bacteria

+*In this project we examined related Problem in Data Mining that is more general than genomics: Distinguishing Frequent Itemset Mining
+We translated and changed this general problem so that it would serve our purpose.*

 ### Project goals:

 **Data-mining goal**: Given a set of bacterial genomes, “spelled” by genes (COGs) and annotated with binary